 RUPs are not available for purchase or use by the general public.
 RUPs have the potential to cause unreasonable adverse effects to the environment and injury to applicators or bystanders without added restrictions.
 In Ohio, the sale and use of RUPs are limited to licensed Private or Commercial Pesticide Applicators, or someone under the direct supervision of a licensed applicator.

-- The Ohio Specialty Crop Registry is a voluntary online specialty crop & apiary mapping program managed and operated by the non-profit company FieldWatch.
-The stewardship tool allows for improved communication and collaboration between producers of specialty crops and pesticide applicators using a technology platform where producers can map their sites and provide contact information to pesticide applicators through an online mapping system.
+The Ohio FieldWatch Registries are voluntary crop & apiary mapping programs managed and operated by the non-profit company FieldWatch Inc. The stewardship tools allows for improved communication and collaboration between producers of specialty crops and pesticide applicators using a technology platform where producers can map their sites and provide contact information to pesticide applicators through an online mapping system.

 In October 2018, U.S. EPA approved revised labels for the three dicamba products: